28 de março de 2026

 At the invitation of the UN Secretary-General Kofi Annan, he joined the Board of the United Nations Fund for International Partnerships (UNFIP) (2001–2002).

-He chaired the United Nations “Troika” of observers (with the United States of America and Russia) for the Angolan Peace Process (2002).
+He chaired the UN “troika” of observers (with the United States of America and Russia) for the Angolan Peace Process (2002).

-In 2002 he was appointed Ambassador and Permanent Representative of Portugal to the Organization for Security and Co-operation in Europe (OSCE) in Vienna, in the year in which Portugal held the OSCE Chairmanship.
-In that capacity he chaired the OSCE Permanent Council (2002).
-He served at the OSCE until 2004.
+He was appointed Ambassador and Permanent Representative of Portugal to the Organisation for Security and Co-operation in Europe (OSCE) in Vienna in 2002, the year Portugal held the OSCE Chairmanship.
+In that capacity he chaired the OSCE Permanent Council (2002) and was a member of the OSCE "troika" of chairmanships (2003).

 Between 2003 and 2004 he chaired the OSCE Contact Group with the Asian Partners for Cooperation.